 Her parent’s first response was to go to her, which would have involved two expensive airline fares to Port Hedland; as her father was out of work at this time, this was a practical impossibility knowing that it would cost two fares to get her home.
 A week or so later, after an autopsy, Melanie came home from Port Hedland as freight.
 Her Soulsby grandparents (without being asked) and with the greatest human kindness, paid for her funeral and her brother Damian arranged everything to what could be said would be to her approval.

-Her Ex-boyfriend Kim having been badly injured in a motor bike accident a couple of days before her accident was unable to attend her funeral, however some time later he rang her mother to request the return a of ring he had given her during their relationship some years previous.
+Her Ex-boyfriend was unable to attend her funeral, due to his recent injurieshowever some time later he rang her mother to request the return a of ring he had given her during their relationship some years previous.